HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 Another example usage of `observe` tag is described below.

-In the `head` element, we connect to `unix:///var/run/hibus.sock` via the `init` tag, using the `$STREAM` predefined variable.
-The `open` method of `$STREAM` returns a stream entity named `databus` (`as` attribute).
-Then in the `body` element, we use the `choose` tag to subscribe to (`subscribe`) the specified event through the `$databus.subscribe` method, and then use the `observe` element to define the observation of a specific event on `$databus` .
+In `head` element, we connect to `unix:///var/run/hibus.sock` via  `init` tag, using `$STREAM` predefined variable. `open` method of `$STREAM` returns a stream entity named `databus` (`as` attribute).
+Then in the `body` element, we use `choose` tag to subscribe to (`subscribe`) the specified event through `$databus.subscribe` method, and then use `observe` element to define the observation of a specific event on `$databus` .
 Whenever the state of the battery changes, a corresponding data packet is obtained from this data source.
 For the sake of illustration, we assume that the packets are described in JSON format:

 ```json
      {